soninishank/CIBILScoreCorrection/src/content/en/blog/bounce-back-from-low-cibil.md

 ## Conclusion
 Rebuilding a CIBIL score is like losing weight—there are no magic pills, only diet (spending control) and exercise (timely payments).
 Start today, be consistent, and watch your score climb back into the green zone.

+Facing constant **[loan rejection due to cibil](https://www.cibilthikkare.in/#services)**?
+We can help you rebuild your financial reputation.

+## Frequently Asked Questions (FAQ)

+### Can a 500 CIBIL score be improved?
+Yes, with consistent payments and debt reduction, you can improve a 500 score to 750+ over time.

+### How fast can I recover my CIBIL score?
+Minor issues can be fixed in 3-6 months, while major defaults may take 12-24 months of positive history.

+### Does closing old accounts help my score?
+No, closing old accounts can actually lower your score by shortening your credit history.